Staying safe in bear country

 Montana Fish, Wildlife, and Parks said a growing number of people are running and riding bikes in the wilderness.
-They said fast-paced recreation increases your risk of encountering and startling a bear due the speed and lack of noise.
-A recent example can be found here.
+They said fast-paced recreation increases your risk of encountering and startling a bear due to the speed and lack of noise.
+Within the past week,a woman collided with a bear while running in Glacier National Park.

-Montana Fish, Wildlife, and Parks says it's important to make noise and be aware of your surroundings.

 He said, "So, we make a Z-Shaped spray from the ground up and just put a cloud of bear spray between you and the bear.
 Once that bear gets into that, it gets into its eyes, its nose, its mouth and it hurts."